Ampelmann system

 The Ampelmann system is an offshore personnel transfer system which was founded in 2008 as a spin-off of the Delft University of Technology.
-The motion compensation platform allows access from a moving vessel to offshore structures, even in high wave conditions.
-Ampelmann currently operates 55 systems world-wide transferring offshore crew from various types of vessels to offshore oil & gas platforms, offshore turbines, FPSO’s and all other fixed and floating structures at sea.
+The motion compensation platform allows access from a moving vessel to offshore structures, even in high wave conditions. transferring offshore crew from various types of vessels to offshore oil & gas platforms, offshore turbines and all other fixed and floating structures at sea.

 Ampelmann technology

-Accessing any offshore structure can be problematic due to the movement of a vessel compared to the structure.
+Accessing any offshore structure can be problematic due to the movement of a vessel relative to the structure.
 The Ampelmann eliminates any relative motion by taking instant measurements of the ship’s motions and then compensating movement using a Stewart platform.
-This means the top of the Ampelmann remains completely stationary compared to the structure.
+This means that the top of the Ampelmann remains completely stationary compared to the structure.
 The offshore gangway can then be extended towards the structure, so all personnel can walk to work offshore safely, even in high wave conditions.
 The system operates at maximum windspeed of 20 m/s or 38 knots.

 Besides transferring people, the system can also be used for cargo transfer up to 1000kg.